 It is usually glaringly obvious when you need to replace your windows.
 However, the high cost of replacing windows can cause homeowners to put off this project year after year.

-- High Energy Bill.
-Energy costs are abnormally high, yet you have done other on window-related repairs in an effort to save money (chiefly, insulation in walls and attic).
+- High energy bill.
+Energy costs are abnormally high, yet you have done other non-window-related repairs to save money (chiefly, insulation in walls and attic).

 - Drafts.
 Chilly breezes in your house during the winter can come from even the tiniest cracks in window glass or window framing.

-Replacement window companies fall into 2 categories.
-First, you have the purely local companies.
+Replacement window companies fall into two categories.
+First, you have purely local companies.
 These companies might favor one particular manufacturer, but usually, they have a variety of manufacturers to choose from.
-Second, you have the franchised or corporate operations, like Sears, The Home Depot, Pella, Andersen, or Empire.
-These larger operations may offer you a variety of manufacturers, but more often they offer their own brand (i.e., Pella will install only Pella windows) or a favored house brand.
+Second, you have the franchised or corporate operations, like The Home Depot, Pella, Andersen, or Empire.
+These larger operations may offer you a variety of manufacturers, but more often they offer their own brand (e.g., Pella will install only Pella windows) or a favored house brand.

 Remember, when you are shopping for replacement windows, you are shopping for both windows and installation companies, though they fall under the same umbrella.

-- +5 Estimates.
+- Five or more estimates.
 Nobody likes getting estimates.
 But this is not the time to become lazy with getting estimates.
 Get five or more estimates: a wider range of price quotes puts you in the driver's seat.
 The good news is that replacement window estimates are easy to get.
 Few companies charge for estimates, and salespeople will typically bend over backward to accommodate your schedule.

-- Sit on the Estimate.
+- Sit on the estimate.
 Do not immediately act on the estimate.
-If you wait long enough, you will almost always be able to negotiate a lower price.
+If you wait a while before committing, you may be able to negotiate a lower price.
 This is an industry with built-in room for negotiations.